Pelham-Lab/rhythmidia/README.md

 7. You will be directed to verify these lines:<br />
     a.
 To remove an incorrect line, simply click on the line<br />
     b.
 To add a missing line, simply click in an unoccupied position on the image<br />
-    c.
-If you do not like the lines at all, you can click the button labeled “Rescan” to generate new horizontal line guesses<br />
 8. When you are satisfied with the positions of all lines, click the button labeled “Proceed”
 9. Repeat steps 6-8 for time marks (red) and for bands (orange)<br />
-    a.
-Rescanning does not apply to these steps<br />
-10. At any time before saving tubes to file, you may click the button labeled “Cancel image analysis”
+10. At any time before saving tubes to file, you may click the button labeled “Cancel image analysis”, which will reset the image analysis process and remove your uploaded image, while leaving open any open experiment file
 11. After you are satisfied with the positions of bands and click “Proceed”, you will be able to see a preliminary calculation of the period of each tube below
 12. You will now have the option to click the button labeled “Save Tubes to File”<br />
     a.
 This will bring up a popup asking for a name for the pack of tubes in the current image before it saves them to file<br />